offical-suhail-ks/pc-optimzier/README.md

 ```
 📁 PC Super Optimizer/
-├── optimizer.py      ← Main Python script (all logic)
+├── optimizer.py    ← Main Python script — all 8 modules and terminal UI
-├── RUN.bat           ← Double-click launcher
+├── RUN.bat         ← 6-line launcher — checks Python, then runs optimizer.py
-└── README.md         ← This file
+├── README.md       ← This file
+└── ABOUT.docx      ← Formatted reference document
 ```

 ---

 ## FAQ

-**Q: The BAT file opens and closes instantly.**
+**Q: RUN.bat opens and closes instantly.**
 A: Python is not installed or not in PATH.
-Install from python.org and check "Add Python to PATH".
+Download from python.org — check "Add Python to PATH" during install.

-**Q: I get a UAC prompt — is that normal?**
+**Q: UAC prompt appears — is that normal?**
 A: Yes.
 Administrator rights are required to modify registry keys, services, and power plans.
+This is expected behavior.

 **Q: Will this break my PC?**
-A: Unlikely.
-All changes are standard Windows tweaks.
-Create a restore point first (option 1) for peace of mind.
+A: All tweaks are standard Windows registry and `powercfg` commands used by performance enthusiasts.
+Run option [1] first to create a restore point and you can always roll back.

-**Q: Can I undo the changes?**
+**Q: Can I undo everything?**
 A: Yes.
-Use System Restore (Control Panel → Recovery → System Restore) to roll everything back.
+System Restore (Control Panel → Recovery → System Restore) undoes all registry and system changes in one step.

-**Q: The UNLIMITED power plan isn't showing.**
+**Q: UNLIMITED PERFORMANCE plan is not in Power Options.**
 A: Run option [5] again.
-Some systems require Ultimate Performance to be unlocked first via `powercfg -duplicatescheme`.
+On some systems, Ultimate Performance needs to be unlocked first via `powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61` in an admin CMD.

-**Q: My antivirus flagged this.**
+**Q: My antivirus flagged the script.**
-A: Some AV software flags scripts that modify registry or services.
-This tool does not connect to the internet, does not install anything, and contains no malware.
-You can read every line of `optimizer.py` yourself.
+A: Some AV tools flag scripts that modify registry, services, or power plans.
+This tool does not connect to the internet, installs nothing, and contains no malware.
+Every line of `optimizer.py` is human-readable.

+**Q: Some apps I want were removed in Module 4.**
+A: Reinstall any removed app directly from the Microsoft Store.
+Module 4 only removes pre-installed Microsoft apps, not anything you installed yourself.

+**Q: Module 6 changed my DNS — will this affect browsing?**
+A: Cloudflare 1.1.1.1 is faster and more private than most ISP DNS.
+If you want to revert: `netsh interface ip set dns "Ethernet" dhcp` in an admin CMD.

+---

+## Changelog

+### v4.0
+- Module 3 rebuilt: HAGS enabled, 1ms timer resolution, USB HID selective suspend disabled, full GPU task scheduler config
+- Module 4 added: 24 services disabled, 32 UWP apps removed + de-provisioned, full telemetry hardening
+- Module 5 expanded: Active cooling policy, Connected Standby disabled, aggressive CPU step-up policy
+- Module 6 expanded: Nagle `TcpDelAckTicks=0`, NIC interrupt moderation, receive buffers, QoS reservation removed, IPv6 disabled, per-adapter DNS
+- Module 7 expanded: DirectX shader cache, OptixCache, Firefox, Chrome, WER added
+- All modules now use direct `winreg` API calls instead of `reg add` shell commands

+### v3.0
+- Rewrote from BAT to Python for reliability
+- ANSI color terminal UI
+- 8-module architecture with Full Nuke mode

 ---